agl-c/fuzzvpn/README.md

 fuzz-udp-proxy.py and fuzz-tcp-proxy.py for 1p1f field-level modification, reorder, replace, drop and acknowledgment-related strategies.

-The two directories tcp-scripts and udp-scripts include the experiment running scripts for TCP and UDP respectively, e.g. in udp-scripts directory, run_fuzzing.sh organizes experiments (for 1p1f field-level modification, reorder, replace, drop ,and acknowledgment-related strategies) using fuzz-udp-proxy.py
+The two directories tcp-scripts and udp-scripts include the experiment running scripts for TCP and UDP respectively, e.g. in udp-scripts directory, run_fuzzing.sh organizes almost all the experiments (for 1p1f field-level modification, reorder, replace, drop ,and acknowledgment-related strategies) using fuzz-udp-proxy.py, besides, replay.sh and restrict-controlv1.sh use udp-proxy-manualtest.py to test the replay attacks and when restricting the number of control_v1 packets sent.

-replay.sh and restrict-controlv1.sh use udp-proxy-manualtest.py to test the replay attacks and when restricting the number of control_v1 packets sent.
+The other scripts are for a small set of experiments if the user wants to focus on a specific type of attacks.
+The user is free to reuse those scripts and we attach a comment summary of their focus in the beginging of each scripts.

 The user can change in the script the directory to store experiment logs: for now, the log directory in run_fuzzing.sh is "/udp-run-logs", the log directory in replay.sh is "/udp-replay-logs" and the log directory in restrict-controlv1.sh is "/udp-restrict-logs".